tderflinger/MMM-Hanzi/README.md

 | `hskLevel`     | HSK difficulty level, number from 1 to 6 |
 | `interval`      | Rotation time of Hanzi in ms |

+## Testing

+I have tested the `Magic Mirror² Hanzi` module on an Raspberry Pi 3B with Raspberry OS and Node 16.15.0 and `Magic Mirror²` version 2.19.0.

 ## References

 Magic Mirror²: https://magicmirror.builders